How Do I Know If My Home’s Water Is Hard? I’ve talked a lot about...

 2. Extra Insulation

-Attic spaces must be properly sealed, ventilated and insulated with a minimum of 12-15 inches of blown-in insulation.
+Attic spaces must be properly sealed, ventilated, and insulated with a minimum of 12-15 inches of blown-in insulation.
 Otherwise, you risk heat loss and ice damming.

-3. Ice Damming
+3. Look Out For Ice Damming

-Remove snow from driveways, walkways and sidewalks and follow up with sand and/or gravel.
+Remove snow from driveways, walkways, and sidewalks and follow up with sand and/or gravel.
 Be generous!

-5. Snow Removal
+5. Keep on Top of Snow Removal

 Shovel snow away from the perimeter of your home’s foundation to prevent basement leaks.
 Also make sure fire hydrants, gas metres, dryer vents, exhaust lines and fresh air intakes aren’t covered by snow either.